CavernCrawlers/CavernCrawlers.github.io/Traits.md

 Your mage may **Concentrate** on 2 **Magical Arts** at the same time.
 If an event will potentially break his Concentration, he must make a separate Concentration Check for each art.

 ### Touched by Magic
 Some have a wild, untrained gift for the **Magic Arts**; others learn just a bit and then do not continue their studies.
-Pick two **Cantrips**, 1 **Spell** or 1 **Ritutal** and your character can now cast them.
-She has 2 **Invocation Dice** with which to invoke these one Magical Arts.
-Any Magical Art cast using this trait is always cast at its base **rank**.
+Pick two **Cantrips** that your character can now cast.
+Cantrips cast using this trait can not be upcast and this trait does **not** grant the character any Invocation Dice.

 This **Trait** does nothing for spellcasting classes.

-This trait may be taken multiple times to learn additional magic but no additional Invocation Dice are gained.
+This trait may be taken multiple times to learn additional cantrips.

 ### War Wizard
 Through martial training and practice, your mage has learned how best to harness the destructive powers of magic.
 He may add his Ability Modifier to the damage of any **Magical Art** he casts.
 The Ability Modifier used is the one named by the Magical Art itself.